Category: Violent murder/psychological drama/biopic

 To add a touch of nostalgia, there is television commentary of the cricket playing in the background which adds a hauntingly mundane soundtrack to such a despicable and life-changing thing.

-The nude photograph scene.
+The nude scene.

 To me, Kurzel has already made this movie impactful without the need for nudity.

 Aspects of the film aside, I did also want to address the fact that Kurzel attracted controversy by making this film, be it because of the subject matter or that the perpetrators of these crimes are still alive or that this movie has been described as "torture porn".
 I'll agree in that this movie is not for the faint-hearted.
 It's hard-hitting.
 You'll probably need to watch a kids cartoon afterwards to balance things out.
 But personally, I didn't feel like Kurzel made this film just to be a sicko who likes shocking people - he made it to honestly tell a sad story about real events that happened to real people and how it was allowed to happen.
+In fact, only one death takes place on screen.

 To which I'll ask the question - when are we allowed to make movies after a dramatic event?
 Two years?
 Five years?
 Ten?
 Twenty?
 Fifty?
 Just for comparison, the 2012 movie Zero Dark Thirty was about the capture and killing of Osama Bin Laden that took place in...2011.
 Too soon?